fattureincloud/fattureincloud-php-sdk/docs/Api/UserApi.md

 Get User Companies

-👤 Person context  Get a list of the controlled companies and their CompanyAuthentication tokens.
+Lists the companies controlled by the current user.

 ### Example